lillyxcko/Git-Documentation/README.md

 ### 2. Add SSH Key to GitLab:
-Copy the SSH public key to your clipboard:
+Paste the command below into Git Bash, and copy the SSH public key that appears to your clipboard.

 `cat ~/.ssh/id_rsa.pub`